ltonetwork/documentation/04-scenario/index.md

 A long description for the action that is shown when if the state is current or part of the golden flow.

-### alt_descriptions
+### instructions

-An alternative description that can be specific per actor.
+Instructions that can be specific per actor.
 This is an object where the keys correspond with the actor keys.

 ```json
 {